CoAxLab/niphlem/docs/_sources/user_guide.rst.txt

     pip install -U niphlem

-The dependencies, beyond those libraries that come with python distributions, are numpy, matplotlib, pandas,scipy, scikit-learn and outlier_utils.
+The dependencies, beyond those libraries that come with python distributions, are numpy, matplotlib, pandas, scipy, scikit-learn and outlier_utils.
 All of these are checked and installed if missing when installing *niphlem*.

 Alternatively, if you are interested in installing the latest version under development, you may clone the github repository and install it from there directly::